emad-elsaid/emad-elsaid.github.io/Country code to flag emojie in Go.md

-I'm in the process of rewriting [my news website web interface](https://www.whoispopulartoday.com) in Go.
+I'm in the process of rewriting [my news website web interface](https://www.whoispopulartoday.com) in #go.

 The interface is written in Ruby/Rails right now and I'm looking for improving my Go writing skills so I decided to rewrite this part in Go.